sanskrit/raw_etexts_english/blogs/manasataramgini/2003-02-27_the-struggle-against-the-khan-toqtamish.md

 +++
-title = "The struggle against the Khanxa0Toqtamish"
+title = "The struggle against the Khan Toqtamish"

 +++
 The land North of the Syr Darya delta and the Little Aral Sea was the